-Details of specific requirements for apparatus and materials for a particular examination are given in the Confidential Instructions which are sent to Centres, several weeks prior to the examination.
-Centres should contact Cambridge if they believe the Confidential Instructions have not been received.
+Details of specific requirements for apparatus and materials for a particular examination are given in the Confidential Instructions, which are sent to Centres several weeks prior to the examination.
+Any materials to be supplied by Cambridge (such as prepared microscope slides or enzymes) are clearly identified in the Confidential Instructions and are sent to Centres several weeks prior to the examination.
+Centres should contact Cambridge if they believe the Confidential Instructions or the materials to be supplied by Cambridge have not been received.